Catherine of York, Countess of Devon

 Catherine’s nephew King Henry VIII in 1509; Credit – Wikipedia

 In 1509, Catherine’s brother-in-law King Henry VII died and was succeeded by his son and Catherine’s nephew King Henry VIII.
 On May 9, 1511, Catherine’s husband William Courtenay was released from the Tower of London by King Henry VIII, the title of Earl of Devon was recreated for him, and the Act of Parliament that prohibited the succession of titles to his children was repealed.
 King Henry VIII restored some possessions to his aunt and uncle with the right to transfer them by inheritance.
 William Courtenay, 1st Earl of Devon enjoyed his restored honors and possessions only for a month.
-He died at the Palace of Placentia in Greenwich, England on June 9, 1511, aged 36, from pleurisy, and was buried by royal warrant at Blackfriars Church in London, England with honors befitting the rank of an earl.
+He died from pleurisy at the Palace of Placentia in Greenwich, England on June 9, 1511, aged 36, and was buried by royal warrant at Blackfriars Church in London, England with honors befitting the rank of an earl.

 Tiverton Castle, one of Catherine’s residences and the place where she died; Credit – By Jack1956 – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=100201369

 Left a widow at the age of thirty-one, Catherine ensured a future life free from marriage by taking a vow of celibacy on July 13, 1511, in the presence of Richard FitzJames, Bishop of London.
 Her nephew King Henry VIII granted her the right to use for life all the possessions of her late husband in the Earldom of Devon.
-After the death of her husband, Catherine was rarely at court, preferring to live in Tiverton Castle or Colcombe Castle in Devon, England.
+After the death of her husband, Catherine rarely was at court, preferring to live in Tiverton Castle or Colcombe Castle in Devon, England.
 One of her few appearances at court was in 1516 for the christening of her great-niece, Henry VIII and Catherine of Aragon’s daughter, the future Queen Mary I of England, at which Catherine was the godmother.

 Memorial to Catherine at St. Peter’s Church in Tiverton, England; Credit – www.findagrave.com